NicoHood/SecureLoader/Readme.md

 ```

 #### Secure Bootloader Section (SBS)
-Secrets are stored inside the Secure Bootloader Section:
-* Firmware Upgrade Counter (32bit)
-* Bootloader Key 32 byte, 256 bit

-The [penultimate Bootloader flash page](TODO) is used to store the SBS.
+The [penultimate Bootloader flash page](TODO) is used to store the secret BK.
 The Bootloaders flash is protected by fuses to safe it from being read via ISP.
 The Firmware has no direct (read/write) access to the data except via the [Bootloader Read/Write API](TODO) to avoid a [Firmware Vulnerability Risk](TODO).